santigarcor/laratrust/docs/usage/concepts.rst

 User Permissions Assignment & Removal
 -------------------------------------

-You can attach single permissions to an user, so in order to do it you only have to make:
+You can attach single permissions to a user, so in order to do it you only have to make:

 Assignment
 ^^^^^^^^^^